-Laura Dern is nominated for Best Supporting Actress at the 92nd annual Academy Awards but her Oscars experience started much earlier, having attended her first ceremony at just 7 years old.
+Laura Dern produced the Oscar-nominated animated short film If Anything Happens I Love You in 2021, but her Oscars experience started much earlier, having attended her first ceremony at just 7 years old.

-The 53-year-old actress, who is the daughter of actors Bruce Dern and Diane Ladd, opened up to Vanity Fair about going to the Oscars with her mother in 1975.
-Ladd, 84, was nominated for Best Actress for her role in Alice Doesn’t Live Here Anymore.
+She didn’t win an Academy Award until 1992, but she initially started attending as a guest of her parents, actors Bruce Dern and Diane Ladd.
+Laura opened up to Vanity Fair in 2020 about going to the Oscars with her mother in 1975.
+Ladd was nominated for Best Actress for her role in Alice Doesn’t Live Here Anymore.

-“I remember it being scary and overwhelming,” Laura told the outlet in an interview published on Friday, February 7.
+“I remember it being scary and overwhelming,” Laura told the outlet at the time.
 “I also remember my mom feeling proud of herself and loving her work … and I remember thinking, whatever I do when I grow up, I want to really love my job and feel proud of it.
 I’ve never forgotten that.”

 The actress would go to earn her own Academy Award nominations for Best Actress in Rambling Rose (1992), Best Supporting Actress in Wild (2015) and Best Supporting Actress for Marriage Story (2019).

-Laura’s role as the tough divorce lawyer Nora Fanshaw in Marriage Story has already given her a clean sweep of the 2020 awards season with wins at the Golden Globes, SAG Awards and BAFTAS.
-In February, she won the first Oscar of her career for the role and dubbed it the “best birthday present ever.”
+Laura’s role as the tough divorce lawyer Nora Fanshaw in Marriage Story gave her a clean sweep of the 2020 awards season with wins at the Golden Globes, SAG Awards and BAFTAS.
+In February 2020, she won the first Oscar of her career for the role and dubbed it the “best birthday present ever.”

 As Dern took the stage to accept the honor, she took time to share the love with her incredibly supportive family.